makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 >
 > Cancelling a command isn't just useful for killing incomplete commands:
 > you can also use it to tell R to stop running code (for example if its
-> taking much longer than you expect), or to get rid of the code you're
+> taking much longer than you'd expect), or to delete the command you're
 > currently writing.
 >